 How to Get Involved

 To be part of National Tree Week, the Tree Council of Ireland invites you to organise one or more events for the week to celebrate trees.
-As well as tree planting ceremonies, the range of events can include forest and woodland walks, nature trails, workshops, woodturning displays, talks, tree hugging, tree climbing, broadcasts, launches, poetry readings, exhibitions, Man and two children with hedgehog dramas, competitions and tree plantations where communities are challenged to plant a target number of trees on a designated local site over a fixed time period.
+As well as tree planting ceremonies, the range of events can include forest and woodland walks, nature trails, workshops, woodturning displays, talks, tree hugging, tree climbing, broadcasts, launches, poetry readings, exhibitions.
 Don’t forget to register your event, so that other people can come and join you!

 What can you do to celebrate National Tree Week?